Learn to read and write the Arabic alphabet

 The Arabic alphabet is not as difficult as you might think.
-There are only 28 letters – the majority of which have equivalents in the Latin alphabet.
-If you practise writing the letters whilst at the same time listening to each of the sounds, you will soon master the alphabet.
+There are 28 letters.
+The majority of the letters have equivalents in the Latin alphabet.

-First download our free worksheet (PDF, 1.3MB) and print it out on plain A4 paper.
-Then watch the video.
+- First download our free worksheet (PDF, 1.3MB) and print it out on plain A4 paper.

 REMEMBER: left < to < right < goes < script < Arabic < The